xamarin/dev-days-labs/HandsOnLab/README.md

 #### Implementing INotifyPropertyChanged

-*INotifyPropertyChanged* is the key data binding in MVVM Frameworks.
-It is an interface that provides a contract that the user interface can subscribe to for notifications when the code in the code behind changes.
+*INotifyPropertyChanged* is important for data binding in MVVM Frameworks.
+This is an interface that, when implemented, let's our view know about changes to the model.

 Update: